 The Company has designated its cash equivalents as FVTPL which are measured at fair value.
 Fair value of cash equivalents is determined based on transaction value and is categorized as a Level two measurement.
-Cash is classified for accounting purposes as loans and receivables, which are measured at amortized cost.
-Trade and other payables are classified for accounting purposes as other financial liabilities, which are measured at amortized cost.

 - Level One includes quoted prices (unadjusted) in active markets for identical assets or liabilities. - Level Two includes inputs that are observable other than quoted prices included in Level One. - Level Three includes inputs that are not based on observable market data.